A groundbreaking theoretical linguistic framework

 Let’s take these user questions:

-- I want to buy a ticket for someone who is obese
+- I want to buy a ticket for my son

 Even though the words are different, the meaning conveyed is the same way in both cases.
 So both will get the same answer from a virtual assistant.
 At Inbenta, our semantic search engine is built within a rich and complex network of lexical relations so that it understands what users mean with their queries, regardless of the exact words they use to pose their questions.